drakovi/csc394public/README.md

 # User Features
 Users can sign up, login/out, and reset their passwords.

-Users can search for laws using either a specific law code or keywords.
+Users can search for laws using either a specific law code or keywords, with a response coming from OpenAI.

 Users will be able to view law details, including full text, relevant articles, and case information.